ashwinr63/class-6-exercise/README.md

-1) Who is one of the greatest emperor to live during the great war?
+What is one of the largest selling comic book of all time?

-Ans) Genghis Khan
+Ans) One Piece